slacgismo/gridlabd-project-template-v0/README.md

 ## Step 5

-Download the results from the latest action's artifacts.
+Download the results from the latest action's artifact `gridlabd-results`.